-Now, it’s important to protect your building against the possible outbreak of a fire.
-To do this, you need dry riser or wet riser installation, and we provide a cost-effective way of making your building safe.
+It’s important to protect your building against the possible outbreak of a fire.
+To do this, you need dry riser and we provide a cost-effective way of making your building safe.
 This includes maintenance and dry riser testing.
 And we test privately owned fire hydrants.
 We also off servicing and testing of fire sprinkler systems.
 Our team of experienced engineers has operated in the field of fire safety for many years.

-Our UK Dry Risers company has installed and tested dry and wet risers and serviced hydrants, sprinklers, dry riser inlet and riser systems in a range of different buildings and structures across the whole of the UK.
+Our UK Dry Risers company has installed and tested dry risers and serviced hydrants, sprinklers, dry riser inlet and riser systems in a range of different buildings and structures across the whole of the UK.
 Ensuring your occupied buildings is commercial fire protected.
 We make sure our systems allow the fire bridgrade to get full access to water supply.

 No matter what type of building you occupy, we will make it safe for your employees or the general public.

 Our company operates with numerous clients within the construction industry throughout the UK such as London and Manchester.

 These include principal and main contractors, M&E contractors, architects, designers along with private individuals.

 Our Certified Accreditation

 Having shown compliance with current health and safety legislation – ‘Dry riser solutions’ is accredited within the Contractors Health and Safety Assessment Scheme (CHAS) to do dry riser install maintenance.

 All our projects are designed, installed and commissioned to industrial standard and legislation BS9990: 2015 Standards.
 All the parts used in designing are BS5041 standards.

 We do a full visual inspection to check any dry risers installation. sprinkler systems, fire safety, and any fire hydrant.
 If you’re looking for certified installers, contact us.